 + My friend, Will Martin, has approached me to design a map for his limited edition Roughrider DVDS.
-Way excited about this illustration project!1 year ago
+Way excited about this illustration project!2 years ago

 You guys!!!
 I was in the top five finalist for the VFS Women in Games Scholarship.
 I am so proud of Ben and I. He had the inspiration and general game ideas.
 I totally hashed it out and visualized it.
 VFS offered me half off their tuition.
 I declined after much thought, because the other half is pretty expensive and I think if I were to go back to school, I’d like a more extensive program that can help me 3D Model and animate like a BOSS.